Performance Comparison: Apple And Competitors In Technology Hardware, Storage & Peripherals Industry

 table { width: 100%; border-collapse: collapse; font-family: Arial, sans-serif; font-size: 14px; } th, td { padding: 8px; text-align: left; } th { background-color: #293a5a; color: #fff; text-align: left; } tr:nth-child(even) { background-color: #f2f4f8; } tr:hover { background-color: #e1e4ea; } td:nth-child(3), td:nth-child(5) { text-align: left; } .dividend-amount { font-weight: bold; color: #0d6efd; } .dividend-frequency { font-size: 12px; color: #6c757d; }

-With a Price to Book ratio of 59.75, which is 11.02x the industry average, Apple might be considered overvalued in terms of its book value, as it is trading at a higher multiple compared to its industry peers.
+The elevated Price to Book ratio of 60.52 relative to the industry average by 11.21x suggests company might be overvalued based on its book value.

-With a relatively high Price to Sales ratio of 8.87, which is 4.77x the industry average, the stock might be considered overvalued based on sales performance.
+The Price to Sales ratio of 8.98, which is 4.83x the industry average, suggests the stock could potentially be overvalued in relation to its sales performance compared to its peers.

-With a Return on Equity (ROE) of 23.83% that is 18.46% above the industry average, it appears that the company exhibits efficient use of equity to generate profits.
+The Return on Equity (ROE) of 23.83% is 17.45% above the industry average, highlighting efficient use of equity to generate profits.

-The company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.5 Billion, which is 95.59x above the industry average, indicating stronger profitability and robust cash flow generation.
+The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.5 Billion, which is 95.59x above the industry average, implying stronger profitability and robust cash flow generation.

-The company's revenue growth of 6.07% is significantly lower compared to the industry average of 167.03%.
-This indicates a potential fall in the company's sales performance.
+With a revenue growth of 6.07%, which is much lower than the industry average of 167.76%, the company is experiencing a notable slowdown in sales expansion.

 Debt To Equity Ratio